bocan/containers-from-scratch/docs/02-preparing-environment.md

 nodev   overlay
 ```

-If it's not there, it's not nessesarily a problem as it may be built as a kernel
+If it's not there, it's not necessarily a problem as it may be built as a kernel
-modeule that doesn't load until needed.
+module that doesn't load until needed.
 Try running `sudo modprobe overlay` and
 checking again.
 If it's there now, you're good to go.

 Once all the above checks pass, your kernel is ready.